Sample questions and answers from speaking part 1, 2 and 3

 Family: Sample questions and answers for IELTS speaking exam

 - Do you have a large or small family?

 – I come from a large family.
-Now, I just have my mom, an older brother and three younger brothers.
-My father passed away 17 years ago.
-I am the only daughter in the family.
+Now, I just have my mom, an older and three younger brothers.
+Sadly, my father passed away 17 years ago.
+So, now I am the only daughter in the family.

 - How much time do you spend with your family?

-– For now, I live one in another city far from my family so I only spend about two weeks each year with them.
+– For now, I live alone in another city far from my family, so, I am only able to spend about two weeks per year with them.

 - What do you like to do together as a family?

--My family enjoys cooking together and having special meals together.
-We catch up and talk about our lives.
-We look back and share memories especially when we were still young.
+-My family enjoys cooking together and afterwards having special meals when everyone is invited.
+We catch up on news and talk about our lives.
 We enjoy music as well.
 So, when we get together, we play several musical instruments and sing along.

 - Do you get along well with your family?

 -Sure.
 We are really close to each other.
-I am happy that I could tell them anything.
+I am happy that I can tell them literally anything.
 They are always there to listen when I have problems.